mitesh1612/hugo-blog/content/posts/welcome-to-the-blog/index.md

 ## Technical Details for this Blog

-This blog is possible using Hugo with the PaperMod theme.
+This blog is possible using Hugo with the [PaperCSS theme](https://themes.gohugo.io/papercss-hugo-theme/).